syse-i/django-component-tags/README.rst

 Considerations
 ==============

-Using cache interferes with the ``Media Class Library`` when you are making multiple changes on html components, which i believe its good on **production**.
+Making multiple changes on html components and using cache interferes with the ``Media Class Library``, which i believe its good on **production**.
 Django recommends to set up `DummyCache <https://docs.djangoproject.com/en/3.1/topics/cache/#dummy-caching-for-development>`_ on **development** environments: